26th April 2017 at 1:30 pm

 Tried & tested vs innovation in major projects

-Half Day SeminarChurch House, Conference Centre Westminster, Deans Yard, London, SW1P 3NZ
+Half Day SeminarChurch House Conference Centre, London, Conference Centre Westminster, Deans Yard, London, SW1P 3NZ

 The question for major projects: “to innovate, or not to innovate?” has long been contested.
 Many major projects that incorporated innovative approaches to technology have become case studies of (so-called) project failure.
 Many have been hugely successful in bringing new solutions to the challenges of the modern world.
 What differentiates effective and ineffective innovation in projects?Click here to view final authorised presentations